Andros-Spica/PondTrade/README.md

 >NOTE: In the explanation below I'm using `<UPPERCASE_TEXT>` to express the positions in the code to be filled by the name of entities, variables, and other elements, depending on the context.
 For instance, `<COLOR> <FRUIT>` would represent many possible phrases, such as "red apple", "brown kiwi", etc.

+## NetLogo basics

-## Hello World!
+### Hello World!

-The code illustrates a single "procedure", called `create-map`, enclosed within a structure of the type:
+In NetLogo, any action we want to perform must be enclosed within a structure of the type:
 ```NetLogo
 to <PROCEDURE NAME>
   <PROCEDURE_ACTION_1>